Rangers vs. Astros Player Props Betting Odds

-Player prop betting options for Marcus Semien, Kyle Tucker and others are available in the Texas Rangers-Houston Astros matchup at Minute Maid Park on Monday, starting at 8:10 PM ET.
+Player prop betting options for Kyle Tucker, Marcus Semien and others are available in the Houston Astros-Texas Rangers matchup at Minute Maid Park on Tuesday, starting at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!